squix78/esp8266-oled-ssd1306-font-converter/README.md

 openshift-diy-nodejs08
 ========================

 Thanks for the great work by [razorinc](https://github.com/razorinc/redis-openshift-example) and [creationix](https://github.com/creationix/nvm/), this repo let you test node.js v0.8 with OpenShift DIY application type.
+It will first check for pre-compiled linux version, then compile from source if not found.

+[node-supervisor](https://github.com/isaacs/node-supervisor) is used to automatically restart the node.js app if somehow crashed.

 Usage
 -----